DarraghMeehan/Active-Follower/README.md

 An android watch gives up to date information on speed, distance and time to the user.

+Run history is stored within an SQLite database.

 ## Installation
 TODO: Describe the installation process